loda-lang/loda-programs/README.md

 * [A316355](http://oeis.org/A316355) ([program](programs/oeis/A316355.asm)): 2k-1 appears 2k times after 2k-2 appears once.
 * [A316466](http://oeis.org/A316466) ([program](programs/oeis/A316466.asm)): a(n) = 2*n*(7*n - 3).
 * [A316571](http://oeis.org/A316571) ([program](programs/oeis/A316571.asm)): The lexicographically earliest increasing sequence such that n divides the sum of the first n+1 terms.
+* [A316671](http://oeis.org/A316671) ([program](programs/oeis/A316671.asm)): Squares visited by moving diagonally one square on a diagonally numbered board and moving to the lowest available unvisited square at each step.
 * [A316742](http://oeis.org/A316742) ([program](programs/oeis/A316742.asm)): Stepping through the Mersenne sequence (A000225) one step back, two steps forward.
 * [A316966](http://oeis.org/A316966) ([program](programs/oeis/A316966.asm)): Same as A316671, except numbering of the squares starting at 0 rather than 1.
 * [A317095](http://oeis.org/A317095) ([program](programs/oeis/A317095.asm)): a(n) = 40*n.